What to do with your 401(k) from a previous employer

 “Don’t forget that these funds are meant for retirement.
 You’re setting yourself back by cashing it in, even if it seems like a small amount,” DeVore said.
 “Every little bit you save now adds up later.”

 In most cases, you have 60 days from the date you receive the retirement plan distribution to roll it over to another plan or IRA, according to the IRS.
-Otherwise, you could face potential tax liabilities and penalties.
+If you miss that window, you could face potential tax liabilities and penalties.

 There are three ways to complete a rollover: